-From 23 October through 24 December, the Let’s Play for Change campaign is highlighting the IKEA Foundation’s partnerships that help children around the world play and develop, even in the most difficult circumstances.
+This year we launched our second Let’s Play for Change campaign, highlighting our partnerships that help children around the world enjoy their right to play and develop, even in the most difficult circumstances.

 These programmes are helping hundreds of thousands of children, thanks to the work of six partner organisations in Asia and Africa: UNICEF, Save the Children, Room to Read, Handicap International, Special Olympics and War Child.

-As more children than ever before are devastated by war, War Child will help Syrian refugee children and local children in Jordan and Lebanon have a safe place where they can play, recover and just be kids again.
+Too many children are exposed to the horrific violence and fear that conflict brings.
+War Child is helping Syrian refugee children and local children in Jordan and Lebanon have a safe space where they can play, recover and just be kids again.